sriharsha585/gitops-demo/README.md

-# Jenkins + Argo CD GitOps Demo
+# GitHub Actions + Argo CD GitOps Deployment

 ## Project Overview

-This project demonstrates a complete GitOps-based CI/CD pipeline using:
+This project demonstrates a complete GitOps-based Continuous Integration and Continuous Deployment (CI/CD) pipeline using GitHub Actions, Docker, Argo CD, and Kubernetes.

-- Jenkins
-- Docker
-- Docker Hub
-- GitHub
-- Argo CD
-- Kubernetes (Minikube)

-The goal is to automate application deployment using GitOps principles, where Argo CD continuously synchronizes Kubernetes with the desired state stored in Git.
+The pipeline automatically builds a Docker image, pushes it to Docker Hub, updates a GitOps repository, and deploys the latest version to Kubernetes using Argo CD.

 ---